Domain-Connect/DomainConnectDDNS-Windows/README.md

 Interesting events are logged to the Windows Event log.

+## The Project ###

+The project is a visual studio solution that consists of three projects.

+### DomainConnectDDNSSetup ###

+This is setup program that is run once.
+It collects the domain and host, and invokes a web browser to gain OAuth consent.
+Upon granting, the browser is sent to a page which will display the oauth access token.
+This should be copied and pasted back into the setup app.

+Clicking "Finish" in the setup program will exchange the access code for an oauth token.
+This (and all other necessary data) are written to a simple configuration file (settings.txt).

+### DomainConnectDDNSUpdate ###

+This is the Windows Service that monitors and updates the IP with the host.

+This sets a timer that monitors for DNS changes.
+The initial value is determined by doing a public DNS query.
+This is compared to the IP address currently assigned to the home network (gotten through a call to ipify.org), and upon changes will be updated by applying the
+Domain Connect template.

+Access is kept current by looking for expiration of the oauth token.

+### Tester ###

+This project is rather simplistic, and allows running most of the logic of the program from a command line.
+This is useful for development and for debugging.

 ## DNS Provider Onboarding ##

 This application will work with any DNS Provider that onboards the service template.
 This can be found at: